 No additional resources required.

-OTHER IMPLICATIONS

-Final exam required YES VO

-Criminal Record Check required YES VO

-OVERLAP CHECK

-Checking for overlap is the responsiblity of the Associate Dean.
+OTHER IMPLICATIONS Final exam required YES NO Criminal Record Check required YES NO OVERLAP CHECK Checking for overlap is the responsibility of the Associate Dean.
 Each new course proposal must have confirmation of an overlap check completed prior to submission to the Faculty Curriculum Committee.

-Dr. Sean Cox
+Name of Originator Dr. Sean Cox

-NEW COURSE PROPOSAL

-COURSE SUBJECT REM NUN 48ER 427 COURSE TITLE LON G - for Calendar/s schedule, no more t han 100 characters including spaces an d punctuation Avalanche Risk Management COURSE TITLE SHO nt/transcript, no m ore than 30 characte ers including spaces and punctuation Avalanche Risk Management CAMPUS where cours e will be normally taught: 🔽 Burna aby Surrey Vancouver Great Northe rn Way Off campus COURSE DESCRIPTI COURSE DESCRIPTION - 50 words max.
+COURSE SUBJECT REM NUMBER 427 COURSE TITLE LONG - for Calendar/schedule, no more than 100 characters including spaces and punctuation Avalanche Risk Management COURSE TITLE SHORT - for enrollment/transcript, no more than 30 characters including spaces and punctuation Avalanche Risk Management CAMPUS where course will be normally taught: Burnaby Surrey Vancouver Great Northern Way Off campus COURSE DESCRIPTION - 50 words max.
 Attach a course outline.
 Don't include WQB or prerequisites info in this description box.
-Interdisciplinary overall risk man and characteriza different context agement frame tion of avalanc work, the cour he terrain, the rse discusses tl fundamentals he physics of a valanche forma tion, iden ntification REPEAT FOR CREDI T YES ✔ NO Tota l completions allow red Within a term?
-YES ✓ NO LIBRARY RESOURCE NOTE: Senate has app materials.
-Each new co proved (S.93-11) that ssary library please visit www.lib.sfu.ca/about/overview/collections/course-assessments.

-RATIONALE FOR INTRODUCTION OF THIS COURSE

-Snow avalanches claim about 14 lives in Canada every year and about 150 lives in the western world, more than any other natural hazard.
-Most victims are backcountry recreationists, but avalanches also threaten villages, utility lines, resource operations and cause traffic hazard and economic loss by blocking critical transportation corridors.
-Managing avalanche hazard effectively is therefore of critical importance for the economy of western Canada.
-However, to my knowledge, there are currently no academic courses offered in avalanche risk management at any postsecondary institution in western Canada.

-The proposed course aims to address this void by offering an applied introduction to snow avalanches and the management of the associated risks.
-The interdisciplinary course provides a comprehensive overview that covers both the physical processes involved in avalanche formation and the human dimensions of avalanche hazard assessment and risk mitigation.
-The overall objective is to provide graduates with a solid academic starting point for entering the community of avalanche safety professionals in Canada.

-The course is aimed at both undergraduate and graduate students from a range of programs including resource and environmental management, environmental science, geography, earth science and engineering.
-Since there are currently no comparable courses offered at any other local universities, I also expect enrollment from non-SFU students in the course.
-The course also plays a critical role in the training of undergraduate and graduate students involved in the research program of the NSERC Industrial Research Chair in Avalanche Risk Management in SFU's School for Resource and Environmental Management.
+Interdisciplinary introduction to snow avalanches and the management of the associated risks.
+Embedded in an overall risk management framework, the course discusses the physics of avalanche formation, identification and characterization of avalanche terrain, the fundamentals of hazard assessment, and mitigation approaches in different contexts with practical examples from in Canada.
+REPEAT FOR CREDIT YES NO Total completions allowed Within a term?
+YE es 🔽 no LIBRARY RESOURCES NOTE: Senate has approved (S.93-11) that no new course should be approved by Senate until funding has been committed for no materials.
+Each new course proposal must be accompanied by the email that serves as proof of assessment.
+For more information, please visit www.lib.sfu.ca/about/overview/collections/course-assessments .
+RATIONALE FOR INTRODUCTION OF THIS COURSE Snow avalanches claim about 14 lives in Canada every year and about 150 lives in the western world, more than ar hazard.
+Most victims are backcountry recreationists, but avalanches also threaten villages, utility lines, resource op traffic hazard and economic loss by blocking critical transportation corridors.
+Managing avalanche hazard effective critical importance for the economy of western Canada.
+However, to my knowledge, there are currently no academ in avalanche risk management at any postsecondary institution in western Canada. perations and cause vely is therefore of The proposed course aims to address this void by offering an applied introduction to snow avalanches and the man associated risks.
+The interdisciplinary course provides a comprehensive overview that covers both the physical pro avalanche formation and the human dimensions of avalanche hazard assessment and risk mitigation.
+The overall of provide graduates with a solid academic starting point for entering the community of avalanche safety professional ocesses involved in objective is to The course is aimed at both undergraduate and graduate students from a range of programs including resource and management, environmental science, geography, earth science and engineering.
+Since there are currently no compa offered at any other local universities, I also expect enrollment from non-SFU students in the course.
+The course al role in the training of undergraduate and graduate students involved in the research program of the NSERC Industr in Avalanche Risk Management in SFU's School for Resource and Environmental Management. parable courses also plays a critical